matheus23/irreactive.com/content/functional-graphics.md

 * [X] Side effects are hard to predict
   * [X] Because they're non-local: they effect the current state and any other that's coming
   * [X] Because they can't (are usually not) typed: Removing a statement is always a valid operation.
 Existence of statements and statement conditions are not supported.
-* [ ] Declarative APIs are not like that
+* [X] Declarative APIs are not like that
-  * [ ] Nested -> Wrapping effects wrapped elements
+  * [X] Nested -> Wrapping effects wrapped elements
 * [ ] Typed APIs are not like that
   * [ ] You can change the 'type' of what you're wrapping when you wrap it.
 Thus requiring things to be pluggable like LEGO or else they result in a type error. -> No more 'I don't know what color I should fill'.
-* [ ] The interaction between declarative code and static type checking is why they're such a good fit (in functional code vs imperative code): When everything is just a statement, types don't help you much.
+* [X] The interaction between declarative code and static type checking is why they're such a good fit (in functional code vs imperative code): When everything is just a statement, types don't help you much.
-* [ ] If you leave something out, you lose something:
+* [X] If you leave something out, you lose something:
-  * [ ] See the non-statically typed DOM.
+  * [X] See the non-statically typed DOM.
 Wrapping?
 YES.
 But if you wrap something that's just incompatible with its children, it doesn't have any effect.
-  * [ ] See the 'statically typed' example from the beginning: You don't have wrapping?
+  * [?]
+See the 'statically typed' example from the beginning: You don't have wrapping?
 Types don't help you much.
 * [ ] Where could this go?
 Can we go further?
   * [ ] Can we build upon this awesome combination?
 Types + declarative?
 What about flexible layouts?
 What about interaction?
 I want to explore this.
 Future: An alternative to the virtual DOM.